 Pros

-These generators are installed permanently, usually in the basement or next to the house.
+These generators are installed permanently in the basement or next to the house.

 When the power goes off, they start automatically.
-This ensures uninterrupted power supply to the house.
+This ensures an uninterrupted power supply to the house.

-They can provide power to everything in the house at once, up to their maximum power output.
+They can simultaneously provide power to everything in the house up to their maximum power output.

 Propane or natural gas can be used as fuel for these generators.